-Martha Stewart is the indisputable expert on all things cooking, so when she shares a recipe on her Martha Stewart Living Facebook page, we take note.
-This morning, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering over 300 likes, 326 shares, and nearly 20 comments from Martha fans.
+Martha Stewart is an indisputable expert on all things cooking, so when she shares a recipe on her Martha Stewart Living Facebook page, we take note.
+Recently, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering hundreds of likes, shares, and many comments from Martha fans.

-It's the epitome of a fall recipe, and utilizes fresh, seasonal ingredients like golden apples and butternut squash, plus festive spices like cumin, ginger, and coriander.
-What's more, "The soup can be made ahead of time and refrigerated up to three days or frozen up to a month," reads the recipe notes.
+It's the epitome of a fall recipe, and utilizes fresh, seasonal ingredients—like golden apples and butternut squash—plus festive spices like cumin, ginger, and coriander.
+What's more, "The soup can be made ahead of time and refrigerated up to three days or frozen up to a month," reads the recipe.
 "Let [it] cool completely before storing in an airtight container [and] reheat gently before serving," the notes continue.
 If you're looking for the perfect fall soup, Martha Stewart has you covered.

-Golden apples, peeled, cored, and chopped, plus one apple, finely diced and tossed in lemon juice, for garnish (optional)
+4 red or golden apples, peeled, cored, and chopped, plus 1 apple, finely diced and tossed in lemon juice, for garnish (optional)

 Sour cream, for garnish (optional)